mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/03/day-196/">August 03, 2017</a></small></div>
 <p><strong>Top FBI officials could be asked to testify against Trump</strong>.
 Acting FBI Director Andrew McCabe told the highest-ranking members of the bureau that they should consider themselves possible witnesses in any investigation into whether Trump obstructed justice.
 McCabe acknowledged that he's also a potential witness in the probe, as well as the investigation into whether Team Trump colluded with the Russians. (<a href="https://www.vox.com/policy-and-politics/2017/8/3/16084246/mueller-obstruction-case-stronger-trump-surrogates">Vox</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/03/day-196/">August 03, 2017</a></small></div>
-<p><strong>The Senate Judiciary Committee is introducing a bipartisan bill to protect Robert Mueller</strong> and ensure the integrity of independent investigations.
-The bill would allow any special counsel for the Department of Justice to challenge their removal in court, with a review by a three-judge panel within 14 days of the challenge.
-Lindsey Graham said that he was working on a similar bill that would prevent the firing of a special counsel without judicial review. (<a href="http://www.cbsnews.com/news/robert-muellers-special-counsel-job-would-be-protected-by-bipartisan-senate-bill/">CBS News</a>)</p>